MAIN MENU

 while author are encouraged to submit figure of the highest quality , it is important to note that a diverse range a format, sizes, and resolution are accepted for the purpose a peer review.

-REFERENCES (Bibliography at least 25, use Mendeley/ENDNOTE and Vancouver style)
+REFERENCES (Bibliography at least 25, use Mendeley/ENDNOTE and Vancouver style) (in document file)

 Bibliography TermsReference sources Must use reference applications such as Mendeley, Endnote, Zotero and so on.